 The Company has an operating lease agreement for its corporate office.
 The lease includes an option to extend the lease for up to 5 years and options to terminate the lease within 6 and 7.6 years.
-There are no obligations under finance leases.
+The Company has no obligations under finance leases.